SAP-samples/teched2023-DA261/exercises/ex1/README.md

 **Exercise Description:**  CycleBros is a German headquartered multinational recreational bike manufacturer and distributor.
-You are an FP&A analyst for CycleBros, and you are looking to make changes to existing dashboard to support the upcoming planning cycle, including some customization for specific changes occurring in the US region and end-user requested enhancements.
+You are an FP&A analyst for CycleBros, and you are looking to make changes to existing dashboard to support the upcoming planning cycle,  These include customizations specifically for the US region.

 **Key Features:**